gsadhas/deep-reinforcement-learning/collaboration-and-competition/Readme.md

 # Problem statement
 Train an agent to play tennis.
+In this environment, two agents control rackets to bounce a ball over a net.
 The goal of each agent is to keep the ball in play.

 ![tennis](../images/tennis.png)

 # Environment